Skip to Navigation

 Christina Courtin

 Nonesuch Records has signed singer/songwriter Christina Courtin—a young New York City-based musician with a classical pedigree in violin and a devoted following in New York built over the last several years playing in clubs all over town.
-Her label debut was recorded in 2008 in New York and Los Angeles with a stellar cast of musicians; it will be released later this year (details to follow soon).
+Her label debut was recorded in New York and Los Angeles with a stellar cast of musicians and released in 2009.

 As the New York Times pointed out in a recent Arts & Leisure story, Courtin is representative of a new generation of musicians that “doesn’t feel compelled to specialize and works easily in classical, rock and much in between.”
 She grew up in Buffalo, NY, and has been singing and playing violin since age three.
 Although a self-described non-prodigy, she graduated from the prestigious Juilliard School.